Amicus Brief Background

 Supreme Court Expands Takings Test

 In a 5-4 decision in Koontz v.
-St. Johns River Water Management District, the U.S. Supreme Court has both clarified and expanded application of the Nollan "essential nexus" and Dolan "rough proportionality" takings tests despite a dispute as to the very facts of the case.
+St. Johns River Water Management District, the U.S. Supreme Court in 2012 has both clarified and expanded application of the Nollan "essential nexus" and Dolan "rough proportionality" takings tests despite a dispute as to the very facts of the case.